Things to Do in Reno, Nevada’s “Biggest Little City”

 Just watch out for the waterfowl.
 That’d be a party fowl.
 For whatever reason, they like to call the pond home, so just beware and go with the flow (and my pun).

-I thought it was pretty cheap for a medium bucket of balls.
+I thought it was pretty cheap for a medium bucket of balls, so it’s a fun activity if you’re a group of young adults looking for cheap fun.
 If you’re feeling confident, you can hit up another casino option next door at the Grand Sierra.

-A couple has some drinks at The Depot Craft Brewery & Distillery, one of the best things to do in Reno.
+A couple has some drinks at The Depot Craft Brewery & Distillery in Reno.

 I’ll get into more Reno breweries in a minute, but The Depot deserves a special shoutout for the space.
 The three-story brick building has been here since 1910 as the headquarters for the regional railroad.